efemaer/terrawiz/README.md

 # TerraWiz

-TerraWiz is a command-line tool for tracking and analyzing Terraform module usage across GitHub repositories and organizations.
+TerraWiz is a command-line tool for tracking and analyzing Terraform and Terragrunt module usage across GitHub repositories and organizations.

 ## Overview

-TerraWiz scans GitHub repositories to identify Terraform files and extract information about module usage.
+TerraWiz scans GitHub repositories to identify Terraform and Terragrunt files and extract information about module usage.
 It helps teams understand their infrastructure-as-code dependencies, versioning patterns, and module distribution across repositories.

 ## Installation

-### NPM Registry (Once Published)
+### NPM Registry (Soon)
 TBA

 ### Local Development Build